irie612/COPL-Assignment/README.md

 The program works correctly on most parts.
 Aspects that may be called deficiencies are:
 - The output does not contain the least amount of brackets.
+- The program is able to recognize a dot as a token.
+However, does not recognize it as a part of a lambda abstraction, and therefore, does not correctly parse a sentence with a dot in it into a correct output.

 There are no deviations from the assignment.
 It correctly recognizes Unicode characters, and it will consider the greek lambda character as a part of the lambda abstraction.